 Whether you’re playing on your own or with friends, it’s important to play the game you enjoy.
 If you don’t enjoy the game, you’re not going to be as good at it and you won’t have as much fun.

-There are a lot of different games out there, so take some time to find the one that’s right for you.
+There are a lot of cool other games to play, like shooting games, survival games, and rhythm games, so take some time to find the one that’s right for you.
 There’s no shame in playing a “lesser” game if it’s more fun for you.
 The most important thing is that you’re having a good time.

 Once you’ve found a game you enjoy, stick with it.
 Don’t feel like you need to keep up with the Joneses and play whatever everyone else is playing.
 You’ll never truly be happy or satisfied if you’re always chasing after the latest and greatest thing.
 Play the game you enjoy and have fun with it.